 5. Skip irritating ingredients

 “Because of the increased likelihood of getting red, dry, flaky skin, I recommend using fragrance-free products and being cautious with any product or chemical ingredient that may exacerbate irritation or inflammation,” says Marchbein.
-That includes products that contain alcohol, retinoids and harsh exfoliants like salicylic and glycolic acids.

 6. Get a humidifier